elizabethsiegle/superposition_bot_workshop/README.md

 ## Superposition AI/ML Chatbot Building Workshop
 On 6/6/2020, we made a bot that tells you what programming language you are.
+This README has instructions on getting started with your bot and where to put the JSON and JS code in this repo, as well as some [Resources](#Resources) at the bottom.

 You'll need
 - a Twilio account--[sign up for a free one here and receive an extra $10 if you upgrade through this link](http://www.twilio.com/referral/iHsJ5D)